-If timeout is set to a positive value, data is sent in a blocking manner and the class will wait for the operation to complete before returning control.
-The class will handle any potential WOULDBLOCK errors internally and automatically retry the operation for a maximum of timeout seconds.
+If Timeout is set to a positive value, data is sent in a blocking manner and the component will wait for the operation to complete before returning control.
+The component will handle any potential WOULDBLOCK errors internally and automatically retry the operation for a maximum of Timeout seconds.

-The class will use do_events to enter an efficient wait loop during any potential waiting period, making sure that all system events are processed immediately as they arrive.
+The component will use DoEvents to enter an efficient wait loop during any potential waiting period, making sure that all system events are processed immediately as they arrive.
 This ensures that the host application does not "freeze" and remains responsive.

-If timeout expires, and the operation is not yet complete, the class fails with an error.
+If Timeout expires, and the operation is not yet complete, the component raises an exception.